thosgood/this-weeks-finds/markdown/251-300/week289.md

 theory from Lie groups to other groups, like "infinite-dimensional Lie groups".
 But how can we generalize it to *spaces*?

-The answer is this: there's a way to turn any pointed space X into a topological group called \Omega(X).
-Roughly, this is the group of "based loops" in X: maps from an interval into X that start and end at the basepoint.
+The answer is this: there's a way to turn any pointed space $X$ into a topological group called $\Omega(X)$.
+Roughly, this is the group of "based loops" in $X$: maps from an interval into $X$ that start and end at the basepoint.
 There are some technicalities involved in getting an honest group this way.
 We'll talk about them later.
 But *roughly*, the idea is that we multiply two loops by forming a new loop that runs first along